labring-actions/cluster-image/applications/ingress-nginx/README.md

-## Overview
+## Ingress-nginx

-ingress-nginx is an Ingress controller for Kubernetes using [NGINX](https://www.nginx.org/) as a reverse proxy and load balancer.
+[Ingress-nginx](https://github.com/kubernetes/ingress-nginx) is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.

-The main expose type for ingress-nginx service:

-- loadbalancer(default)
-- nodeport
-- hostnetwork

 ## Prerequisites

 - Kubernetes(depends on the app requirements)
-- sealos v4.x
+- sealos v4.x.x
-- helm v3.x
+- helm v3.x.x

 ## Get started